-Bachelor’s degrees in psychology, like Maryville University’s online Bachelor of Arts in Psychology, aim to provide students with a broad foundation in contemporary psychological concepts.
+Bachelor’s degrees in psychology, like Maryville University’s Bachelor of Arts in Psychology online, aim to provide students with a broad foundation in contemporary psychological concepts.
 Courses such as Social Psychology, Human Development, Multicultural Psychology, and more help bachelor’s degree students gain applied, career-related knowledge that they can use throughout their professional lives, while learning about key psychological concepts like experimental methodology, critical thinking, and human behavior in depth.

 As a science and a field of study, psychology is constantly evolving.
 New areas of research are being explored, and decades-old beliefs are being questioned as new information comes to light.
 Depending on the desired role, students who wish to become mental health professionals and be part of the exciting future of psychology may sometimes need a graduate-level degree as well as certifications.
 But the first step in pursuing a rewarding psychology career is typically earning a bachelor’s degree in the field.

 As aspiring mental health professionals pursue their bachelor’s degree in psychology, it is crucial that they are on top of the latest trends and developments shaping this field and the future of the mind, including burgeoning new topics in social science, the growing complexity of human diversity, and innovative new tools reshaping psychological research.